Our news, cryptocurrencies guides and tutorials

 Bitcoin transaction size — a transaction in the Bitcoin network is a set of binary data that includes data on where they came from (number of inputs) and where they are sent (number of outputs).

-The commission (fee) that you pay to the miners for processing and inclusion in the block of your transaction.
+Fee — that you pay to the miners for processing and inclusion in the block of your transaction.

-Bitcoin network congestion level - it often happens that due to a sharp jump in the exchange rate, everyone starts sending transactions and the Bitcoin network becomes clogged, commissions increase, and many transactions simply get up.
+Bitcoin network congestion level — it often happens that due to a sharp jump in the exchange rate, everyone starts sending transactions and the Bitcoin network becomes clogged, fees increase, and many transactions simply get up.
 Remember that several thousand transactions can be sent at the same time, and the Bitcoin network bandwidth is 7 transactions per second.

 It is IMPOSSIBLE to calculate the exact time of transaction confirmation